Q and A

 Please follow this link for a very comprehensive answer regarding the BASHH guidelines and why it is that some GUM clinics still ask participants to do a confirmatory test at 3 months.

-Why do some doctors (and websites) say to test again at 6 months?
+Why do some doctors and websites say to test again at 6 months?

-We are based in the UK and our information is based on UK guidelines.
 There are occasional reports where people may take longer than three months to develop antibodies to HIV.
 If they occur these are very rare.

 A negative test at three months means it is fine to get on with your life.
 The experience of taking an HIV test should help focus you on taking fewer risks in the future.
 It should also make it easier to routinely include an HIV test in your future sexual health care.